Steemhunt/dixel-v2-contract/README.md

     - minting cost - in native currency (ETH, BNB, KLAY) (95% goes to creator / 5% platform fee)
     - royalty (receiving address, percentage: 0 - 10%)
     - minting initiation time (unix timestamp)
-    - whitelistOnly (boolean)
+    - whitelistOnly (boolean, whitelist can be added by the creator later)
-      - whitelist can be added by the creator later (wallet address, minting allowance)
+    - hidden (boolean, hide the collection from the main page listing of Dixel Club official website)
 2. Collectors: Mint a new edition on an existing collection with color variations

 ## Community Audit